 Log tag too long, cannot exceed 23 characters.

 Test method will not be run; please correct method signature (Should be public, non-static, and method name should begin with "test").

-setUp() method will not be run; Please add a @Before annotation tearDown() method will not be run; Please add an @After annotation
+setUp() method will not be run; please add JUnit's @Before annotation tearDown() method will not be run; please add JUnit's @After annotation